JFrancisSOC/Project-4-is-Linux-Users-Permissions/README.md

 ## Objective

-- Learn how Linux controls access to files through users, groups, ownership, and permissions.
+- Understand and practice Linux file ownership and permission settings.
-- Practice viewing and changing permissions while following the Principle of Least Privilege.
+- Learn to navigate user accounts, directories, and modify permissions using commands.

 ---